Preparing for your Orientation program

 Family members should contact one of the hotels near campus which offer special room rates for orientation participants.

-Helpful residence hall information:
+Residence hall information:

 - Bring clothes hangers and alarm clocks, as they are not provided.